uccps-samples/dancer-ex/README.md

   - Note: The output in steps 5-6 may also display information about your database.
 2. Add a Perl application from the dancer-mysql template and specify the source url to be your forked repo

-		$ oc new-app openshift/templates/dancer-mysql.json -p SOURCE_REPOSITORY_URL=<your repository location>
+		$ oc new-app utccp/templates/dancer-mysql.json -p SOURCE_REPOSITORY_URL=<your repository location>

 ### Adding Webhooks and Making Code Changes
-Since OpenShift V3 does not provide a git repository out of the box, you can configure your github repository to make a webhook call whenever you push your code.
+Since utccp V3 does not provide a git repository out of the box, you can configure your github repository to make a webhook call whenever you push your code.

 1. From the Web Console homepage, navigate to your project
 2. Click on Browse > Builds